 If you live near a major center in a farming area or near an Amish, Mennonite or Hutterite community, you may have better luck.
 Some farms that have been handed down through generations still depend on wood cook stoves.
 And some of the Old Order religious groups do too.
 So ask around.

 If not, do what I did and look online.
 Or check out our printable list of 10 Useful Resources Restored Wood Cook Stoves Links, which is included in our Free Resource Library.

 #3.
-Few Replacement Parts for Old Wood Cook Stoves
+Few Replacement Parts for an Old Wood Cook Stove

 Many of the restored wood cook stoves we see today have been restored, refurbished, or repurposed.
 They’re being used as a decorative piece in homes or restaurants.
 And the market for replacement parts for these antique cook stoves is pretty small because many aren’t functional.
 Yet wear from their previous use as well as time means they need replacement parts to operate as efficiently and safely as possible.